 - It can handle impact better than castings

-- The tight grain structure of forgings making it mechanically strong.
-There is less need for expensive alloys to attain high strength components.
+- The tight grain structure of forgings makes them mechanically strong.
+There is less need for expensive alloys to attain high-strength components.

 - Forged steel parts are stronger and more reliable than machined or cast parts

-- Steel forgings are used enhance quality
+- Steel forgings are used to enhance quality

 Applications of Forging: